CSUChicoIEEE/EEG-Pong-Prototype/README.txt

 Credits: OpenBCI, Pygame, MATLAB, and BCILAB

 WARNING: Code is experiment and NOT SECURE!
+IT is recommended to be used for EDUCATION purposes only!

 Contact: